mikemackintosh/mikemackintosh.github.io/_posts/2015-02-22-simplest-slack-messaging-ever.md

 ## Command-line Usage

-It's dumb simple.
+Seriously, it's just as simple.
 Instead of using `curl`, use this:

 ```
 slackdraft -u mike \